Sarthak1970/Smart-Glasses/README.md

      pip install -r requirements.txt
      ```
 3. **Set Up Hardware**:
-   - Connect the ESP32-CAM module and audio output device to the processing unit.
+   - Connect the Pi-Cam module and display output device to the processing unit.

 ## Usage
 1. **Run the Main Program**: